fuzzymfx/fuzzymfx.github.io/content/cv.md

   - Wrote a bencode parser to parse torrent and magnet files
   - Wrote a custom TCP client to iterate over peers and download the file and a custom HTTP client to download the torrent file
   - Used the web worker API to run the client in a separate thread
-- [RESOC](https://github.com/fuzzymfx/resoc) - A FOSS **social platform** for accessing free academic resources with task management, a chat section, and an open contributions page with a growing user base of 2000 & more than 4000 reads and 200 writes.
+- [RESOC](https://github.com/fuzzymfx/resoc) - A FOSS **social platform** for accessing free academic resources with task management, a chat section, and an open contributions page with a growing user base of 2000, more than 4000 reads, and 200 writes.
   - \[*React, React-Bootstrap, Firebase, Cloud Firestore, emailjs, firebase-hosting, gh-actions*] *- 2022-23*
   - Built a task management system with a chat section using React, React-Bootstrap, and Firebase.
   - Hosted static notes in the cloud using Firebase Storage and Cloud Firestore.